opentripplanner/OpenTripPlanner/docs/Netex-Norway.md

 ## Adding SIRI Realtime Data

 Another important feature in OTP2 is the ability to use [SIRI realtime data](https://en.wikipedia.org/wiki/Service_Interface_for_Real_Time_Information).
 Within the EU data standards, SIRI is analogous to GTFS-RT: a way to apply realtime updates on top of schedule data.
 While technically a distinct specification from Netex, both Netex and SIRI use the Transmodel vocabulary, allowing SIRI messages to reference entities in Netex schedule data.
-Like GTFS-RT, SIRI is consumed by OTP2 using "graph updaters" which are configured in the `router-config.json` file, which is placed in the same directory as the `Graph.obj` file and loaded at server startup.
+Like GTFS-RT, SIRI is consumed by OTP2 using "graph updaters" which are configured in the `router-config.json` file, which is placed in the same directory as the `graph.obj` file and loaded at server startup.

 ```json
 {